spectralDNS/shenfun/README.md

     python setup.py build_ext --inplace

-*shenfun* depends on [mpiFFT4py](https://github.com/spectralDNS/mpiFFT4py) and [mpi4py-fft](https://bitbucket.org/mpi4py/mpi4py-fft).
+Shenfun depends on [mpiFFT4py](https://github.com/spectralDNS/mpiFFT4py) and [mpi4py-fft](https://bitbucket.org/mpi4py/mpi4py-fft).
 Other than that, it requires [*cython*](http://cython.org), which is used to optimize a few routines and [*pyFFTW*](https://github.com/pyFFTW/pyFFTW) for serial fast Fourier transforms.
 However, since *pyFFTW* is very slow at incorporating new pull requests, you currently need to use the fork by [David Wells](https://github.com/drwells/pyFFTW/tree/r2r-try-two) for fast discrete cosine transforms.

 Probably the easiest installation is achieved though Anaconda, where also the correct dependencies will be pulled in.
 From the top directory build it with